HOW TO TALK WITH YOUR CHILD ABOUT SUBSTANCE USE

 For specific tips on talking with your teen about moderation and safety, check out our blog entitled Now What?
 What To Do if My Teen is Drinking or Using Substances.

 MAKE DRIVING UNDER THE INFLUENCE A NON-NEGOTIABLE "NO-NO".
-In particular, explain that this prohibition includes being under the influence of marijuana.
+In particular, explain that this prohibition includes being under the influence of cannabis.
 Teens report that it is not unusual for so-called “designated drivers” to have used marijuana.
 Many teens think this is safer than driving under the influence of alcohol.

 ESTABLISH A SAFE RIDE POLICY/EXIT PLAN.
 Tell your child that if they or their designated driver have been using, or they simply want to leave, they can always call an Uber/Lyft or text you for a safe ride home.
 Agree on code words to use.
 Assure them there will be “no questions asked” in the moment (and then consider gently asking questions the next morning but don’t demand answers).
 Don’t make the mistake of “no drunk driving” being the entirety of your message.
 Continue to stress your disapproval of substance use.